Chelagat/Gmail-Scheduler/README.md

 Future Improvements:
 In the future, we hope to implement scheduling for the following day.
-We also hope to implementing multiprocessing to allow this to run as a background subprocess and to allow a user to send multiple distint emails during the execution of the program.
+Will also allow a user to send multiple distint emails during the execution of the program.